-It’s a fact: one of the coolest things to do in Lisbon is enjoying its fabulous nightlife.
+It’s a fact: if you visit the Portuguese capital, you have to enjoy its fabulous nightlife.
+It’s one of the things to do in Lisbon.
 People who visit Lisbon will agree that Bairro Alto is the liveliest district in central Lisbon – well known for its vibrant bars and quirky pubs.
 People tend to spill out of the different bars and drink together on the thin, winding, cobbled streets.
 It is popular with students too so the prices of drinks are highly competitive.

 Bairro Alto shuts down around midnight – but that doesn’t mean the fun stops!
-Going to Pink Street, down the hill, is what to do in Lisbon for anyone who wants to carry on partying.
+Going to Pink Street, down the hill, is what to do to carry on partying.

-Those who visit Lisbon won’t have a problem finding a street that’s pink in name, and pink in nature.
-It’s not often that one hat to look down to find out where they are!
+When you’ll visit Lisbon you won’t have a problem finding a street that’s pink in name, and pink in nature.
+It’s not often that you hat to look down to find out where they are!
 The nightclubs in Pink Street are bouncing until the sun comes up.
 Such good fun.

-One of the coolest things to do in Lisbon to fully appreciate it’s nightlife is taking a pub crawl tour.
+Make sure to also go on a pub crawl tour.
 They can even be booked online.

 Here’s the best nightlife tours of Lisbon:

-My sister and I grew up in Sardinia – we know a thing or two about good sea food.
-Yet, my sister won’t stop saying that one of the things to do in Lisbon is eating sea food.
-She believes it is quite possibly the freshest seafood she’s ever had.
+I grew up in Sardinia – I know a thing or two about good sea food.
+Eating seafood is among the things to do in Lisbon.
+It’s quite possibly the freshest seafood you’ll ever have.

 To read more about my experience in Bilbao and San Sebastian, check my post “Seven Great Reasons To Visit The Basque Country.”

-One of the things to do in Lisbon is eating at Cervejaria Ramiro, potentially the most popular and well-known seafood restaurant in town.
+Make sure to eat at Cervejaria Ramiro, potentially the most popular and well-known seafood restaurant in town.
 Rumor has it that it’s busy no matter the time of day: in the middle of the afternoon or in the middle of the night.
 It’s better to book ahead.
 It’s also equally as popular with locals as it is with travelers – which I believe a sound indication of quality.
 No, it’s not as cheap as some other restaurants.
 But yes, it’s worth it.